2007 BMW Alpina B7

 Adding a convenient hook up for a trickle charger

-My cars don't get driven very often so I connect a trickle charger when not in use.
+My cars don't get driven very much so I connect a trickle charger when not in use.
 Lifting the hood to clip on to the battery terminal is a hassle so I ran some wires out the front.

 I use an in-line fuse where I connect to the charging post just incase anything goes wrong.
 I drilled a small hole in the charging post and used a #6 nut and bolt to secure a terminal lug with the charge wire (red wire in pic below).